 We offer BCom majors in traditional and newer areas of study as well as specialty niches.
-You can take your BCom in five language streams: Chinese, German, Japanese, Spanish and French.
+You can take your BCom in one of our specialized language programs: East Asian Studies, European Studies, Latin American Studies or International Business.
+You can take your Bilingual BCom in partnership with Faculté Saint-Jean.
 You can take your BCom and gain valuable experience through our Cooperative Education program.
 Programs with other Faculties allow students to minor in business or take joint degrees.